-Pedestrians approaching and traveling within the project site will be able to safely and efficiently walk between destinations using a proposed system of sidewalks, multi-use paths and trails.
+Pedestrians approaching and traveling within the project site will be able to safely and efficiently walk between destinations using a proposed system of sidewalks, multi-use paths and trails (see map on previous page).
 As a primary pedestrian thoroughfare, an improved W Main Street will include a continuous sidewalk on the north side from downtown John Day to Patterson Bridge Road, and from downtown John Day to the proposed Johnson Drive on the south side.
 In addition, curb ramps are recommended at each intersection crossing along W Main Street to bring them into Americans with Disabilities Act (ADA) compliance.